- If you haven’t used an iPhone before, or are relatively new to it, you may not know some of the gestures that can reveal some hidden menus.

 - Toggle the Reachability option to on.

-You probably already know how to swipe up from the top middle of your home screen.
+You probably already know how to swipe down from the top middle of your home screen.
 That's what brings up your recent notifications.

-But, if you're coming from an iPhone with a home button, you might not know that you can also swipe down from the top right corner of your screen.
+But, if you're coming from an iPhone with a home button, you might not know that you can also swipe down from the top right corner of your screen (or up from the bottom if your iPhone has a home button.)
 This opens Control Center, which gives you quick access controls to common functions.
-You can use it to turn on your flashlight, to recognize a song with Spotify, control your smart lights, toggle Wi-Fi or Bluetooth on/off, launch the calculator and more.
+You can use it to turn on your flashlight, to recognize a song with Shazam, control your smart lights, toggle Wi-Fi or Bluetooth on/off, launch the calculator and more.
 But you have to set it up so it has the right items in it.

 To manage what appears in Control Center, do this: